aristanetworks/avd/ansible_collections/arista/avd/roles/eos_validate_state/ANTA-Preview.md

     The `skipped_tests` variable will ONLY skip the dynamically generated tests from the AVD validate state role.
 It will **not** skip tests added from custom catalogs.

 !!! info
     The final catalog will be validated by ANTA before running the tests on your network.
-Duplicate tests will be automatically removed.
+Duplicate tests with the same inputs will be automatically removed.
+Therefore, dynamically generated tests by AVD will never be overwritten.
+To overwrite them, you should first skip them using the `skipped_tests` variable and provide your own tests with inputs via a custom catalog.

 ## Example Playbook